 Rotation is one of the processes by which incoming first year students can receive a House affiliation.
 Upon first arriving at Caltech, incoming first year students spend a week eating dinners in all of the houses, getting to meet people and learn about the culture in all of the houses.
 This year, we will be hosting virtual receptions to provide this opportunity.

 There is a second way to obtain membership in a House: to apply after rotation.
-The process varies from house to house, but in general one makes an announcement at dinner to the effect of "I would like to be a member of Booty House," and the house conducts a vote (the nature of the vote, again, varying). ("Booty House" is commonly used to refer to any unspecified house, and appears as the house named in examples of Rotation Rules violations.)
+The process varies from house to house, but in general one makes an announcement at dinner to the effect of "I would like to be a member of your House," and the house conducts a vote (the nature of the vote, again, varying).
 All houses except Ricketts have two tiers of memberships: full members and social members.

 Anyone who rotates into a house is automatically a full member; individuals who would like to become members afterward can choose between full and social membership.
 The processes of attaining full and social memberships differ from house to house, as do the relative privileges that each membership type affords.
-The only universal truths are that full membership is harder to attain than social and that full members can opt into a House room selection process, while social members may not.
+Full members can opt into a House room selection process, while social members may not.
 Generally speaking, social members are able to attend all house social events (ski trips, hikes, etc.).

 Monday, January 4 - Start of Term